-If not dealt with or implemented adequately can lead to non-conformances (fines, limitations, legal cases, negative exposure).
+If not dealt with or implemented adequately changes of laws, Codes and Standards can lead to non-conformances (fines, limitations, legal cases, negative exposure).
 Siemens Nederland N.V. has assigned local governance owners, who review changes of laws, legislation, codes and standards.
 In addition, it makes use of databases and experts to support implementation.

 A special area within this risk is the regulation and governance of digital business.
 This risk will be addressed by following the European Regulations that apply for the Netherlands as well, application of form and substance of the contracts that are defined on Corporate level and closely monitoring of local case law.